hairphan/Multi-Source-Oracle/README.md

 # On-chain Price Service

-This repository contains the design proposal for introducing an **On-chain Price Service** to support multiple on-chain pricing sources used by Danogo Fixed Lending.
+This repository contains the design proposal for introducing an **On-chain Price Service** to support multiple on-chain pricing sources.

 The proposed architecture centralizes price retrieval and transaction-reference lookup across multiple indexers, including: